neroist/sitelen-pona-ucsur-guide/README.md

 <!-- > Note: If `sitelen seli kiwen mono juniko` doesnt work for you, try using `sitelen seli kiwen mono juniko meso` instead (in the CSS, replace all occurrences of it with this new text). -->

+### Browser

+If you use a web browser, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to add the css code above.
+Simply click on the extension with a discord tab open, and use the "Write new style as UserCSS" option.
+Be sure to write it for just "discord.com", as choosing a different URL will make it not work outside of the channel you were looking at.

 ### Android

 > I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (`@.mouseless`) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).